 The Bank of Japan ("BOJ") also conducts examinations of banks' operations and assets (called "Nichigin Kousa").
-In November 2020, a task force was established to discuss how to enhance cooperation between the FSA's inspections and the BOJ's examinations.
+In December 2020, the FSA and the BOJ established the "Inspection and Examination Coordination Meeting".
+The meeting will continue to coordinate plans for the FSA and BOJ inspections, and to discuss key themes on a regular basis.
 The FSA and the BOJ have announced that they would conduct high-quality monitoring of financial institutions, thus reducing their respective burdens, through measures such as data integration and sharing results of inspections.